cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ## Filtering fields

-It is possible to specify exactly which fields are returned for a document when selecting from a database.
+It is possible to specify exactly which fields are returned for a document when you select from a database.
 The two advantages are:

 - Your results are limited to only those parts of the document that are required for your application.
 - A reduction in the size of the response.

-The fields returned are specified as an array.
+The fields to be returned are specified as an array.

 >	**Note**: Only the specified filter fields are included in the response.
-There is no automatic inclusion of the `_id` or other metadata fields when a field list is included.
+`_id` or other metadata fields are not automatically included.

 _Example of selective retrieval of fields from matching documents:_